-- 47. The Commissioner considers these decisions remain relevant to the interpretation of s DA 1(1).
+- 48. The Commissioner considers these decisions remain relevant to the interpretation of s DA 1(1).
 Earlier provisions that correspond to s DA 1(1)(b) referred to "expenditure necessarily incurred in carrying on a business".
-Section DA 1 preserves that requirement for nexus, notwithstanding that it has removed the word "necessarily".
-It is the Commissioner's considered view that the word "necessarily" did no more than indicate a requirement that there be a sufficient degree of connection between the expenditure and the business. - 48.
+Section DA 1 preserves the requirement for a sufficient nexus, notwithstanding that it has removed the word "necessarily".
+The Commissioner's considered view is that the word "necessarily" did no more than indicate a requirement that there be a sufficient degree of connection between the expenditure and the business. - 49.
 Applying the principles from these cases requires asking whether there is a sufficient relationship between the repayment of the interest and the earning of assessable income.
-The Commissioner considers there is not a sufficient relationship between the repayment and the interest income earned under the term deposit under s DA 1(1)(a).
+The Commissioner considers there is not a sufficient relationship between the repayment and the interest income earned under the term deposit for s DA 1(1)(a) to apply.
 The interest income is earned as a result of lending money.
 The advantage gained by the repayment is the ability to withdraw early from the term deposit contract, and therefore to cease earning the interest income.
 The repayment is not a cost of deriving the interest income; it is a cost of ceasing to derive the income.
-The repayment is a cost to the depositor of not fulfilling the terms of the contract between the bank and the depositor. - 49.
+The repayment is a cost to the depositor of not fulfilling the terms of the contract between the bank and the depositor. - 50.
 The repayment of the interest arises because of the depositor's decision to withdraw a portion of their funds before the maturity date.
-It is incurred solely because the depositor chooses to make a partial withdrawal; it is not incidental or relevant to the deriving of the earlier income. - 50.
-The decision of the Commonwealth Taxation Board of Review in Case 50 ((1958) 8 C.T.B.R.
-(N.S.)
-250) supports this approach.
+It is incurred solely because the depositor chooses to make a partial withdrawal; it is not incidental or relevant to the deriving of the earlier income. - 51.
+The decision of the Commonwealth Taxation Board of Review in Case 50 ((1958) 8 CTBR (NS) 250) also supports this approach.
 In Case 50 the taxpayer was granted leave from his employment to attend university lectures, but he continued to receive his salary for the times he was absent from work, subject to certain conditions.
 The taxpayer breached those conditions when he later resigned to accept a higher-paid position, so he had to repay some of the salary he had received.
-The taxpayer claimed a deduction for the amount of salary repaid. - 51.
-The Board of Review denied the deduction.
-The Board concluded: - 7.
-The liability on the taxpayer to repay the £412 arose directly from his failure to observe the conditions he had agreed to under which he had been paid salary in respect of periods of leave of absence granted to him for the purpose of attending lectures and examinations set down for the course of study undertaken by him.
+The taxpayer claimed a deduction for the amount of salary repaid.